leozz37/jaguar/README.md

 ## Running

-You can use the --help option to check all the options:
+You can use the `--help` command to check all the options:

 | Argument       | Description                    | Required | Default   |
 | -------------- | ------------------------------ | -------- | --------- |